 Overall satisfaction with internet service providers (ISPs) has dropped in our latest member survey.
 68 percent of members rated their ISP’s performance “good” or “very good”.
 That’s down from 74 percent in 2013.
 Most of the same names still feature at the top of the table but there’s been shuffling in the ranks.

-Become a Gold or Silver member to find out the top performers in our survey.
+Become a paying Consumer member to find out the top performers in our survey.

 A key measure of an ISP’s performance is the reliability of the connection it provides and the speed at which it delivers the service.
 Our survey results show a decline in reliability ratings.

 Disconnections and dropouts remain problems for many: 57 percent of respondents said they experienced problems with disconnections and dropouts “occasionally” and 15 percent “regularly”.
 Just 28 percent of members had no disconnections or dropouts in the last 12 months, down from 36 percent in 2013.

 Most members also experienced problems with the speed of their internet – only 20 percent “never” had slower-than-expected speeds.
 This is a decrease from 2013 when 22 percent said their speeds hadn’t been slower than expected.

 Customer service influences how consumers view their ISP’s performance.
 If there’s a fault, good customer service often helps ease the frustration.

 Compared with 2013, satisfaction with phone help was up 3 percent for billing but unchanged for technical support (68 percent).
 Online help (48 percent) was up 4 percent.